Our Data Capturing, Analytics, and Application Capabilities

 Urban Hawk gives you control of your business’ future.

 Effective competition is the key to our very survival as brands in a increasingly mobile and digitised economy.
 This is particularly true, sadly, in what is at best a saturated and at worst an uncertain and volatile market and post Brexit economy.

 But don’t panic.
 We hear your concerns.
 We’re here to help.

-URBAN HAWK will help you to FLY over the threats and turn those into ASSETS; SOARING above your competitors.
+Urban Hawk will help you to boost your efficiency, fly over the threats and turn those into assets; soaring above your competitors.

 We are most grateful for your consideration, and looking forward to working with you.

 We have a core ability in space based satellite data extraction as well as access to up to date and historical satellite imagery thanks to our world leading satellite data suppliers:

 We extract depth information from ground photos and video captures, drone footage, and camera networks.

 We don't rely on Lidar.
 By deploying techniques such as stereo cameras, structure from motion, deep learning (AI) models, we get the results in the resolution and accuracy we need for each use case.